Jump to topic

 It is important to understand that not all methods of alcohol detox and rehab are the same.
 Going “cold turkey” or using unconventional addiction recovery methods can be problematic and dangerous.

 If you or a loved one needs treatment for alcohol addiction but lacks the funds for treatment, free alcohol rehab may be an excellent option.
 Some low-cost programs also offer sliding fee scales or payment assistance.

 There are several types of free alcohol rehab and addiction treatment programs.
 One of the most popular is Alcoholics Anonymous (AA).

 Alcoholics Anonymous or AA is an organization designed to help those struggling with alcoholism who have the desire to stop drinking and maintain sobriety.
 It is a peer support program that brings people together to discuss their struggles with alcoholism.
 These are community programs available throughout the country and around the world.
 They offer in-person or online attendance and provide mutual support to people with alcohol addiction.

 Many people think AA and other 12-step programs are religious or faith-based.
 They welcome people of all faiths and ask that members acknowledge a higher spiritual power, instead of focusing on a particular religion.

-Taxpayer dollars support government-sponsored programs.
+Taxpayer dollars support government-sponsored programs for alcohol or drug rehab.
 These programs provide support on a short-term basis with detoxification.
 They also offer longer-term treatment at a residential treatment center, which includes medical monitoring, support groups, and therapy.
 Some also provide outpatient treatment.